hackclub/increase-ruby/README.md

 ---

-Please note that this is not an official library written by **Increase**.
+Please note that this is not an official library by **Increase**.
 This gem was created and maintained by [Gary Tou](https://garytou.com/).